 We had a team of a Trek leader (yours truly), three assistants’ guides, a trekking chef, three kitchen assistants for the chef, 12 mules, and a mule driver for a group of 9 trekkers for a 10-day trip.

 Day 1) Our group from Singapore arrived in the afternoon.
-There were met at the airport, brought to their hotel for the pre-trek briefing.
-We met for dinner at the hotel lobby at an agreed time to go for dinner.
-We finished our meal and parted ways as they needed to rest due to their very early start to the day.
+There were met at the airport and brought to their hotel for the pre-trek briefing.
+We met at the hotel lobby at an agreed time to go for dinner.
+We finished our meal and parted ways to rest due to their very early start to the day.

 Day 2) Despite being on a tight schedule, we had to keep this extra day in Kathmandu as the Department of Immigration requires the original passports for the restricted area permit.
-While the trekking permit was being organized, the group went on a walking tour of Swayambhunath Stupa, walked through the back streets of Kathmandu city into Basantapur Durbar Square – a World Heritage site before heading back to Thamel the tourist district for lunch.
-Once we ordered our lunch, the group was briefed on the timing of the journey the next day, what to expect on the trek, how our team was going to deliver our service, etc. This is done to save time while waiting for the meal to arrive.
-Our permits were given by the end of our lunch.
-We parted ways so everyone could go back to final repacking for the trek as we had a very early departure.
+While the trekking permit was being organized, the group went on a walking tour of Swayambhunath Stupa and walked through the back streets of Kathmandu into Basantapur Durbar Square – a World Heritage site before heading back to Thamel, the tourist district, for lunch.
+Once we ordered our lunch, the group was briefed on the journey’s timing the next day, what to expect on the trek, how our team delivered our service, etc. The trip briefing is done to save time while waiting for the meal to arrive.
+Our permits were issued by the end of our lunch.
+After that, we parted ways so everyone could return to final repacking for the trek as we had a very early departure.

 Day 3) We had requested an early buffet breakfast at the hotel as we had two sections of driving for the day, which could take anywhere between 12-14 hours.
-While the group had breakfast, their trekking kitbags were loaded onto the van that was doing the first leg of the journey.
+While the group had breakfast, our staff loaded their trekking kitbags onto the van doing the journey’s first leg.
 The first part of the trip was to Besisahar – a mere 145km drive, but the winding road took 5 hours to reach.
-We were to change vehicles and get into three jeeps for the rough track to Koto.
+After that, we were to change vehicles and get into three jeeps for the rough track to Koto.
 The automobiles got loaded up while the group had lunch at Besisahar.
-It was a very tight squeeze with our nine trekkers, nine support crew, all our camping gear, and food.
-Our team had left for Besisahar the previous day as they had to do some shopping of fresh fruits, vegetables and to organize the packing.
+It was a very tight squeeze with our nine trekkers, nine support crew, our camping gear, and food.
+Our team had left for Besisahar the previous day as they had to shop for fresh fruits and vegetables and organize the packing.